 LASER MARKING SERVICES

 Laser Technology applications include several processes including but not limited to: Marking, Annealing, Ablation, Etching, Engraving, Scribing, Cutting, Drilling, Micro-machining. etc. These processes are used in the development and manufacturing of aerospace, bio-medical, medical devices, semiconductors, automotive, and many other products.
 Lasers offer consistent material processing and process control for some of the most stringent requirements.

 The use of laser marking has become widespread across every industry.
 The process offers versatility, high-definition coding, adding visual features to devices, and simple traceability for your products throughout their use.

-The results of laser marking are non-intrusive, cause no corrosion, and stand up to the tests of time.
+The results of laser marking from a laser marking machine are non-intrusive, cause no corrosion, and stand up to the tests of time.

 Types of Laser Processes

 Manufacturers and other industries rely on a wide range of laser processes, including:

 - Laser Annealing: A method of heating material using a laser beam to change its characteristics.
 For example, laser annealing can be used to change material from amorphous to polycrystalline.

 - Laser Ablation: A method of removing surface material using a laser beam.
 Laser ablation is ideal for micro-machining applications, such as metal bonding and welding, superconducting fabrication, depositing thin dielectric or metallic films, and manufacturing nano-materials.